indigo-biosystems/hyperion/README.md

 ### Errors

-400-level errors are always return as exactly 400; no distinction is made in the error code.
+400-level errors are always returned as exactly 400; no distinction is made in the error code.
 Instead, a well-defined structure is returned that contains